 Perhaps the most interesting part of this vise is that it also has a swivel base that rotates 45 degrees from center in either direction.
 This is a rare feature for a clamp-on vise as it adds a layer of complexity that most manufacturers aren’t willing to pursue.
 The base has double locks to prevent it from rotating once you set the position to your liking.

 The enclosed screw design keeps the screw well lubricated and free from contaminants and debris, which means that maintaining this vise is essentially effortless.
 You occasionally have to clean it and that’s about it.
 It should also be noted that the screw is very smooth and doesn’t seem to suffer from the grittiness that cheaper vises tend to encounter over time.

 As far as value, you have to pay to play.
 This is one of the more expensive clamp-on vises on the market, and so if you’re looking for a cheap clamp-on vise you are barking up the wrong tree.
 That said, thanks to the features and quality of the tool, it is still a high value and worth the extra coin if you can spare it in our humble opinion.
-As far as where to buy, Amazon’s free shipping deal seems to be the best around so we suggest starting there.
+As far as where to buy, Amazon’s competitive pricing seems to be the most attractive so we suggest starting there.
 Overall, the Wilton CBV-100 Super Junior Clamp-on Vise is the best clamp-on vise on the market and we think it will treat you well for many years to come.